imzerokim/JongGangRun2/README.md

     - jump() :
     - isHit() : Change animation

-  `Class Target`
+  >`Class Target`
   - This class is for adding properties of characters except runner.

-  `Class ScoreDisplay`
+  >`Class ScoreDisplay`
   - This class draws the `point` and `Life`
   - It is keep updated by the observer

-I used p5.play to make detailed motions, such as running or changing frames.
+I used **p5.play library** to make detailed motions, such as running or changing frames.
 Also, I used to check collision and overlaping.

 This example shows how I defined the properties using p5.play.